Frankfurt in Winter: Discover Delicious Restaurants & Cafés

 Your trip to Frankfurt in winter starts here

-Want to learn more about Hesse's culinary scene?
-Then follow us on our tour through Hesse's kitchens in this video:
+If you want to learn more about Hesse's culinary scene, follow us on our tour through Hesse's kitchens in this video:

-Questions and answers about Frankfurt's culinary delights in winter
+Questions and answers about the culinary scene in Frankfurt am Main in winter

 Which dishes are typical of Frankfurt’s winter cuisine?

-In winter, hearty classics like roast goose with red cabbage, ribs with sauerkraut, or kale stews dominate in Frankfurt.
-Game dishes and seasonal ingredients like chestnuts, pumpkin, and beets also feature on many menus—often with a modern twist, but with a regional touch.
+Typical dishes include hearty classics such as roast goose with red cabbage, spare ribs with sauerkraut, or kale stews.
+Game dishes and seasonal ingredients like chestnuts, pumpkin, or beetroot also appear more frequently on menus in winter, sometimes prepared in a traditional style, sometimes with a modern twist.

-Is apple wine also served hot – like mulled wine?
+Is apple wine also served hot, similar to mulled wine?

 Which cafes are suitable for warming up after a walk?

-Where can connoisseurs stay overnight in style – without having to travel far?
+Where can discerning guests stay in style without having to travel far?

-Is a culinary city tour worthwhile in Frankfurt in winter?
+Is a culinary city tour in Frankfurt am Main worthwhile in winter?

 Enjoy Frankfurt in winter